ORIX: Orchestration of RIS with xApps for Smart Wireless Factory Environments

-The remaining key components of ORIX are the near-RT RIC and the RIS simulator.
-For the near-RT RIC, ORIX adopts FlexRIC \cite{schmidt2021flexric}, an open-source implementation that offers an extensible framework for developing and deploying custom xApps while complying with O-RAN specifications.
-FlexRIC supports the O-RAN-defined E2 interface, including E2AP and multiple standardized E2SMs, thereby ensuring interoperability with other O-RAN entities.

-The RIS channel simulator within ORIX is provided by enhanced GoSimRIS (E-GoSimRIS), the third generation of SimRIS simulators, whose first version is an open-source MATLAB-based channel simulator for RIS-assisted millimeter wave (mmWave) channels that follows the 3GPP channel models for both indoor and outdoor scenarios \cite{basar2020simris}.
-The second version, GoSimRIS, is a Go-based RIS simulator \cite{el2025neural}, which is designed for real-time communications with remote entities while meeting low-latency requirements.
-Building upon these, E-GoSimRIS introduces support for the 3GPP InF channels for mmWave links \cite{etsi2020138} and provides five deployment scenarios for the SWF environment, capturing different conditions such as LoS availability, dominant reflections, and delay spreads.
+The RIS channel simulator within ORIX is provided by E-GoSimRIS, the third generation of SimRIS simulators, whose first version is an open-source MATLAB-based channel simulator for RIS-assisted millimeter wave (mmWave) channels that follows the 3GPP channel models for both indoor and outdoor scenarios \cite{basar2020simris}.
+The second version, GoSimRIS, is a Go-based RIS simulator \cite{el2025neural}, which is designed for real-time communication with remote entities while meeting low-latency requirements.
+Building upon these, E-GoSimRIS introduces support for the 3GPP InF channels for mmWave links \cite{etsi2020138} and provides five deployment scenarios for SWF environments, capturing different conditions such as LoS availability, dominant reflections, and delay spreads.
 Those scenarios are comprehensively explained in Section \ref{sec:risdepstr}.
-With E-GoSimRIS, ORIX can emulate realistic industrial propagation environments, enabling the detailed evaluation of RIS-assisted O-RAN deployments in SWF networks.